ASU-CodeDevils/devilbot/README.md

 1. Do the following after creating the above infrastructure (after successfully running `cdk deploy` to your personal AWS account).
 1. Go to the API Gateway console (type "API Gateway" in search bar on AWS website after logging in).
 1. Click on "APIs" on the left-hand side bar under "API Gateway".
+1. Check to make sure you are signed in under us-east-1
 1. Click on "RustSlackEndpoint".
 1. Click on "Stages" on the left-hand side bar under "API: RustSlackEndpoint".
 1. Click on "Prod" under "Stages".